-- We want you to know about anything that may change your mind about being in the study. - The study team will let you know either by calling you or sending you a letter.
+- We want you to know about anything that may change your mind about allowing your baby to be in the study. - The study team will let you know either by calling you or sending you a letter.

 Where can I find more information about this study?